 What’s your most important marketing tip?

 Make a book that satisfies a need that people already know they have.
-Consider a few of my book titles as examples:

 My most successful approach for book creation and marketing has been to: